 - Schools & Teachers

-We’ll be looking for teachers and classes to test the idea in soon, before the end of the year.
-While we hope to dovetail with the education networks of our museum partners, we’re also on the lookout for schools who don’t get the opportunity to visit museums very much.
+Most of the emails and notes we get are from you, teachers.
+We’re trying hard to stay on top of all these enquiries!
+While we hope to dovetail with the education networks of our museum partners, we’re also on the lookout for schools who don’t get the opportunity to visit museums very much!
+And do keep an eye on our Make Your Own pilot project.
+Maybe start with #myomb on Twitter?

-We’ve already hosted undergraduate students from Falmouth University and Goldsmiths.
-If you’re looking for practical experience, we’d love to have you work on a box, design educational materials, or help with user research in a classroom.
+If you’re an academic in education, museum studies, philosophy, or anything really, we’d love to hear from you about possible research collaborations.
+We’re especially interested in co-authoring papers about what we’re up to, if you fancy that.
+If you’re a student looking for practical experience, we’d love to have you work on a box, design educational materials, or help with user research in a classroom.

 If you’d like to join in with Museum in a Box, please get in touch!